Fico-Farinetti, palaces around the Disneyland of food: speculation at the start? - Breaking Latest News

 The founder of Eataly Oscar Farinetti

 Cool, from the million hole to the residential real estate game.
-As they had announced.
+As we announced.
 Farinetti promises a new season of novelties and relaunch

 In addition, it is also hyper-expensive, given the high quality and organic products it sells, and in an area where there is an incinerator that produces cadmium, as the oncologists of Medicina Democratica write, in quantities “from 3 to 10 times higher” than norm and burning “contagious sanitary” material.